Digital-Skills-For-Researchers-ABI-2017/dssr2017ABI-lpar962/Team_Charter.md

 Several performance measures, such as sensitivity and specificity (e.g., via receiver operating characteristic (ROC) curves) will be adopted to quantify the accuracy and reliability of modelling predictions.

+Due to the nature of this project, publications in highly ranked peer-reviewed scientific journals sharing the findings derived from this project with the wider scientific, engineering and clinical communities are one of the measures of success for this project.

 ## Team agreement
 To ensure constructive communication and fruitful collaboration amongst internal collaborators (from the Auckland Bioengineering Institute, ABI, the University of Auckland), the following ‘tools’ are adopted:
 -	Fortnightly supervisory meeting;